GirishSengerVerma/SCIoT/dashboard-web-app/README.md

 ### Dependencies

 Install the required dependencies by running `npm install`.
+It it fails, first follow the step `Building the Prisma Client` below and then run `npm install` again.

 ### Prisma Schema Migration